ZerBea/hcxdumptool/README.md

 Requirements
 --------------

-* Operatingsystem: Arch Linux (strict), Kernel >= 4.19 (strict).
+* Operatingsystem: Arch Linux (strict), Kernel >= 5.4 (strict).
 It may work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions, no support for other operating systems).
-Don't use Kernel 4.4 (rt2x00 driver regression)

 * Chipset must be able to run in monitor mode and driver must support monitor mode.
 Recommended: MEDIATEK (MT7601) or RALINK (RT2870, RT3070, RT5370) chipset